gijit/gi/README.md

 2018 Jan 13 update
 ------
-We've moved within github; we are now at https://github.com/gijit/gi
+We've moved within github to make admin easier.
+We are now at https://github.com/gijit/gi

 len(a) now displays at the REPL.
 Fixes #22.
 This was a minor repl nit, but well worth addressing.